how normal people think

 I wouldn’t.
 Maybe I’m kind of unfashionable in that way.

-From the beginning, Connell has chosen not to address Marianne’s feelings of inadequacy.
-Despite how humiliating her position in their secret relationship was, he kept her there, and when circumstances threatened to reveal the truth, he betrayed and abandoned her.
+Time and time again Connell has chosen not to address Marianne’s feelings of inadequacy.
+Despite how humiliating Marianne’s position was in their secret relationship, Connell kept her there.
+Again and again he chose not to rectify this disrespect.
+And when circumstances threatened to reveal the truth, he betrayed and abandoned her.
 And perhaps this choice genuinely sprang wholly from cowardice, from fear of public rebuke for dating Marianne.
-But is there some part of Connell that enjoys dominating Marianne?
-In response to sexual flattery from her, he laughes in delight and says:
+But is there some part of Connell that enjoyed dominating Marianne?
+There are certainly signs after they rekindle their romance in university.
+For example, in response to sexual flattery from her, he laughes in delight and says:

 Marianne, I’m not a religious person but I do sometimes think God made you for me.

 Not God made us for each other.
 No, God made you for me.
 Awareness and desire for his superiority lives somewhere in Connell’s consciousness.
 There is a moment when it bubbles up into his conscious mind and it frightens him.
-In a situation where Peggy proposed a threesome Marianne said she wouldn’t enjoy it but would do it if Connell so desired, Connell becomes suddenly aware:
+When Marianne says she wouldn’t enjoy a threesome but would do it if Connell so desired, Connell becomes suddenly aware:

 She comes to sit down with him and he touches her cheek.
 He has a terrible sense all of a sudden that he could hit her face, very hard even, and she would just sit there and let him.
 The idea frightens him so badly that he pulls his chair back and stands up.
 His hands are shaking.
 He doesn’t know why he thought about it.
 Maybe he wants to do it.
 But it makes him feel sick.

-Connell is confronted by this intrusive thought.
-But where is this thought intruding from?
-Is it a coincidence that this occurs to him, considering that repeatedly throughout their relationship he has failed to uplift her?
+Where is this intrusive thought intruding from?
+Is it a coincidence that this occurs to Connell, considering that repeatedly throughout their relationship he has failed to uplift her and thus, by omission, pushed her down?

-The unhealthiness in their dynamic is also reflected in Connell’s apology to Marianne for degrading her in high school.
-He says he is really sorry, but then adds that it “wouldn’t have mattered” if people had found out about their relationship because, it turns out, it wouldn’t have harmed his reputation anyway.
-This strikes me as an insensitive and insolent comment.
-Connell should be apologizing that he didn’t have the courage to make their relationship public even if it made people think differently about him.
+Sally Rooney gives us many hints that there is an unhealthiness in the couple’s dynamic.
+For example, when Connell apologizes to Marianne for degrading her in high school, he adds that it “wouldn’t have mattered” if people had found out about their relationship because, it turns out, it wouldn’t have harmed his reputation anyway.
+This struck me as an insensitive and insolent comment.
+Connell should be apologizing that he didn’t have the courage to make their relationship public even if it would have made people think differently about him.
 He should be apologizing for making Marianne pay in humiliation for his gross lack of integrity.
 Marianne again fails to stand up for herself and instead of demanding that Connell recognize more fully what he did, she says I didn’t tell anyone, I swear to god.